Roqueotha04/book-loan-system/README.md

     git clone <repo-url>

+2_ Select MySQL or SQLServer branch.

-2_Configure your database in application.properties and .env variables
+3_Configure your database in application.properties and .env variables

-3_ Run the application with Maven:
+4_ Run the application with Maven:

     mvn spring-boot:run

-4_Run tests and generate coverage:
+5_Run tests and generate coverage:

     mvn verify